The Writer's Corner

-Lucas did give Mark permission to assist Mr.
+Lucas did give Mark permission to assist Mr. Alexander, but only

-that Mark would arrive at the Alexander’s by noon on Saturday.
+would arrive at the Alexander’s by noon on Saturday.

 It was one o’clock Saturday afternoon when Jeremiah saddled his

 horse.
 “Elizabeth, seeing as how on time Mark was this whole

 week with Heath, I can’t see him being this late.
 I’m just going

 to ride into town, maybe meet him half way.
 Sure would make me

 “You’re right Jeremiah.
 The way that boy’s been raised, he

 should have been here long time ago.”

 Jeremiah mounted his horse and left for North Fork.

 Jeremiah arrived in North Fork and headed for the livery, hoping

 “Good day Nils” he called from the saddle.

 Nils used his forearm to wipe the sweat from his brow before he

 you to North Fork today?”

-“I’m looking for Mark McCain, he was supposed to
+“I’m looking for Mark McCain, he was supposed to arrive at my

-Thought maybe he was delayed with his chores and I’d meet him half way.”
+maybe he was delayed with his chores and I’d meet him half way.”